Make the most of your benefits

 Many urgent or immediate care clinics open early, close late and have weekend hours.
-If you're in doubt of what to do, call your doctor or ProvRN.
-ProvRN is available 24-hours a day and can direct you to the most appropriate place for care.
+If you're in doubt of what to do, call your provider or ProvRN.

-Call ProvRN Medical Advice Line 24-hours a day, seven days a week at 800-700-0481 to speak with a registered nurse for advice about the most appropriate place to receive care for your medical condition.
-Or, call your doctor's office if you're not sure what to do.
+ProvRN is available 24 hours a day, seven days a week at 800-700-0481.
+Call and speak with a registered nurse for advice, including the most appropriate place to receive care for your medical condition.

-Have a live, on-demand visit with one of our doctors or nurse practitioners using secure video and audio.
+Have a live, on-demand visit with a provider using secure video and audio.
 Get a diagnosis and treatment recommendation for common medical concerns.
-It’s safe, secure and confidential, and available 8 a.m. to midnight (Pacific Time), 7 days a week.
-This service is available if you’re physically located in Oregon or Washington.
+It’s safe, secure and confidential, and available 8 a.m. to midnight (Pacific time), 7 days a week.
+This service is available if you’re physically located in Oregon, Washington, Montana or California.
 Download the app on Google Play or the App Store, so you’re ready when sick happens.
-Learn about all Express Care services.
+Learn more about Express Care services.

 Tip 6: Protect your children – and yourself – with immunizations

 Immunizing your child is one way you can give a head start on the road to health and happiness.
-We believe it's the best way to protect your son or daughter from serious infection.
-We also believe it's the best way for you, as an adult, to protect yourself, as immunity from anything is rarely lifelong.
 Talk with your child's or your health care provider to learn what to do to prevent disease.

 Tip 7: Know what services need to be pre-approved before you receive care

-Tip 8: Use these resources to know about cost and quality before you access care
+Tip 8: Use the resources available to you